google/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 attribute](https://github.com/WICG/inert) aims to make this easier by combining the behavior of both attributes.

+## Interactive elements like links and buttons should indicate their purpose and state

+Providing visual hints about what an element does helps people operate and navigate a site or app.
+In user experience this is called affordance.
+Providing affordance makes it possible for people to use a site on a wide variety of devices.

+###Key points

+- Interactive elements, like links and buttons, should be distinguishable from non-interactive elements.
+It is difficult for users to navigate a site or app when they cannot tell if an element is clickable.
+There are many valid methods to accomplish this goal.
+One common practice is underlying links to differentiate them from their surrounding text.

+- Similar to the focus requirement, interactive elements like links and buttons require a hover state for mouse users so they know if they are hovering over something clickable.
+However, the interactive element still must be distinguishable on its own.
+Relying on a hover state alone to indicate clickable elements does not help touch screen devices.

 ## Take advantage of headings and landmarks
 <img src="imgs/ic_map_black_24px.svg" class="attempt-right" alt="" width="100"/>